hyperjumptech/monika/docs/src/pages/guides/notifications.md

 }
 ```

+**ID**
+Notification ID, to identify the notification number.

+**Type**
+Type of Notification in this case it would be set as `webhook`.

+**Data**
+The detail settings needed for sending email through smtp.

+**Recipients**
+Recipient email addresses, set as an array for sending to multiple addresses. ex. `["monika@testmail.com", "symon@testmail.com"]`

+**Method**
+The method will be used in webhook. ex. `POST`

+**Url**
+The url that you will send notifications to. ex. `https://yourwebsite.com/webhook`

-Using the webhook type configuration, `Monika` will send a post request and data through its body using the axios library.
-The data for notification will be sent as this object :
+Using the webhook type configuration, `Monika` will send a post request and data through its body.
+The data for notification will be sent as set in this object :

 ```js
 body: {